robertodawid/guidelines/_posts/2021-10-21-publishing-dataset-zenodo.md

 ---
 layout: post
 title:  "Publishing a dataset on Zenodo"
+author: Will Usher
-date:   2021-10-21 11:28:25 +0200
+date:   2021-10-21
 category: data
 tags: retrievability
 ---

-In this guideline, we describe why and how to publish a dataset on Zenodo.
+We describe why and how to publish a dataset on Zenodo.
 Before publishing your dataset, you may wish to read our guidelines on [organising] and [licensing] your dataset.

 ## What is Zenodo?